mattdesl/module-best-practices/README.md

 ## entry points

 Occasionally you'll see modules using unusual entry points.
-This is especially common for modules targeting front-end code, to reduce the bundle size and only pull in methods as needed.
+This is especially useful for modules targeting front-end code, to reduce the bundle size and only pull in methods as needed.
 This should be used sparingly; if you have a lot of different functions, you should consider whether they need to be in their own modules.

 Examples:

-- [gl-mat4](https://www.npmjs.org/package/gl-mat4) - splitting @toji's gl-matrix library into separate files for smaller bundle size
+- [gl-mat3](https://www.npmjs.org/package/gl-mat3) - splitting @toji's gl-matrix library into separate files for smaller bundle size
 - [eases](https://www.npmjs.com/package/eases) - standalone easing equations

 ## more ... ?